-Monte Penna 1735 m is a beautiful rocky pyramid located in the Northern Apennines, on the border between Emilia-Romagna and Liguria (provinces of Parma and Genova) and overlooks the magnificen namesake forest.
+Monte Penna 1735 m is a beautiful rocky pyramid located in the Northern Apennines, on the border between Emilia-Romagna and Liguria (provinces of Parma and Genova) and overlooks the magnificent namesake beech forest.
 This forest is dense and very wide and perfectly preserved.
 In reason of its majesty and its steep slopes Monte Penna is the most representative mountain of the group Penna-Aiona-Maggiorasca, although not the highest.
 It is in fact exceeded in height by the less slender Monte Maggiorasca, In fact this latter with a height of 1804 m reaches and exceeds the 1800 meters of altitude.

-The peaks is a pyramid in shape of a triangle, with a Northern wall of alpine beauty, steep and formed of ophiolitic rock, which suddenly emerges from the dense forest below, while the south side appears gentle and luxuriant.
+The peak is a pyramid in shape of a triangle, with a Northern wall of alpine beauty, steep and formed of ophiolitic rock, which suddenly emerges from the dense forest below, while the south side appears gentle and luxuriant.
 Observing the wall from the northern side a deep fracture gives rise to the adjacent Pennino 1678 m, a steep rocky tower joined to the main summit by the Forcella Penna-Pennino.

 Monte Penna is located inside an area of great environmental and landscape beauty and is attended throughout the year by fans of multiple disciplines: from walkers to climbers during the summer, from climbers on ice and mixed routes to the cross-country skiing and walkers with snowshoes along the magnificent forest rings that wind around the mountainduring the winter.
 The views from the summit are broad and open, from the Tyrrenian sea to the South West to the close Pennino and Monte Maggiorasca and further away the Alpi Apuane.

 The starting point to climb the mountain is the wide parking lot near the Casermette del Penna hut.
-Monte Penna is located on the border between the provinces of Parma and Genoa and very close to the province of Piacenza, so it's usually reached by different sides.
+Monte Penna is located on the border between the provinces of Parma and Genova and very close to the province of Piacenza, so it's usually reached by different sides.

 - from Parma across Pontestrambo - Take the highway Parma-La Spezia, exit Borgotaro, pass Borgotaro and Bedonia, pass Bedonia and when you reach the locality Pontestrambo, leave the main road and turn right towards Passo della Tabella, where you continue on the asphalt road to the Passo del Chiodo, then take the road to Casermette del Penna